- What is the best fabric for cross stitch?

 Six-stranded cotton embroidery floss is what is most commonly used in cross stitch.
 A colorfast brand is best, like DMC or Anchor, because the dyes won’t bleed into the fabric when you wash it.
 Floss bundles can be a good choice for popular colors and give you more bang for your buck.

-Specialty threads like satin floss and metallics can help you create a different look and texture, but they are more challenging to work with.
+Get fancy with specialty threads like satin floss and metallics.
+They can help you create a different look and texture, but they are more challenging to work with.

 3. Needle: What kind of needle do you use for cross stitch?